Screaming Orphans: Career

-Screaming Orphans 2017 Folk/Irish album Taproom charted No. 1 in the iTunes World Music charts and top ten in the Billboard World Albums charts.
+Screaming Orphans' 2017 Folk/Irish album aproom charted No. 1 in the iTunes World Music charts and top ten in the Billboard World Albums charts.
 The band was previously nominated by the Irish Music Awards for Best New Irish CD and have won the Top Celtic Rock band category.
 They were also included on the Ultimate Guide to Irish Folk album, released in 2014, which includes tracks from many of their musical heroes.
 Taproom was named 2017 Folk/Pop/Rock Album Of The Year by the Folk'n'Rock magazine.

 The band's 2019 pop album Life in a Carnival was produced by producer John Reynolds and it charted in the top 25 in the iTunes Pop Music charts (U.S.), top 10 in the Billboard World Albums charts, No. 1 in the iTunes Singer/Songwriter charts (IE), and No. 3 in the overall iTunes music charts (IE).

-During the 2020 Covid lockdown in Ireland, Screaming Orphans recorded Sunshine And Moss, an album of Irish, Scottish and American folk songs and tunes that they had played as children.
+During the 2020 COVID lockdown in Ireland, Screaming Orphans recorded Sunshine And Moss, an album of Irish, Scottish and American folk songs and tunes that they had played as children.
 Sunshine (light) to represent the good acts that came out of the pandemic and the moss (shade) to represent the hardship.
-The album received very positive reviews from the critics and reached No.4 in the iTunes Singer/Songwriter charts in the U.S. and No.2 in the Singer/Songwriter charts in Ireland.
+The album received very positive reviews from critics and reached No.4 in the iTunes Singer/Songwriter charts in the U.S. and No.2 in the Singer/Songwriter charts in Ireland.
 It also received widespread radio airplay.
-Sunshine And Moss was chosen as album of the year by Manilla PR and one of the tracks 'Mary From Dungloe' was featured on BBC U.K. Mersey Folkscene selection for 2020.
+Sunshine And Moss was chosen as album of the year by Manilla PR and one of the tracks, "Mary From Dungloe" was featured on BBC U.K. Mersey Folkscene selection for 2020.

-In December 2021, Screaming Orphans released the band’s first full Christmas album, Happy Christmas Vol. 1.
+In December 2021, Screaming Orphans released the band's first full Christmas album, Happy Christmas Vol. 1.
 The album received great press reviews and was played on numerous radios stations in U.K., Ireland and the U.S. A song from the album was also included on the R.T.E.
 One Recommended Christmas List.